 State Laws in Maryland

-You have learned about car insurance coverage and companies in Maryland till now.
+You have learned about auto insurance coverage and companies in Maryland till now.

 Keeping the best of your interest in mind, we would talk about the laws in your state in the next few sections that would make you a safer driver, thereby helping you to get cheaper rates.

-Maryland doesn’t have anything specific with respect to windshields in its law, however, if there’s damage then the motorist is expected to get it replaced with another one of similar quality as originally provided.
+Maryland doesn’t have any specific windshield coverage laws, however, if there’s damage then the motorist is expected to get it replaced with another one of similar quality as originally provided.

 Insurance companies can’t operate with a loss ratio of more than 100 percent which would mean that they have to pay more in claims than they earn through premiums.
 As a result, they refuse coverage to high-risk drivers.
 Let’s see who are high-risk drivers.

 Motorists who have accumulated multiple records of speeding violations and accidents are considered high-risk because there’s a high probability that they would file for claims more frequently.

 To help high-risk drivers buy coverage, the state of Maryland established the Maryland Auto Insurance Fund (MAIF) in 1973.
 This independent agency provides liability insurance coverage to motorists who are unable to buy insurance in the voluntary market.